AndreWohnsland/CocktailBerry/readme.md

 - `USEDPINS` are the RPi-Pins where each Pump is connected
 - `PUMP_VOLUMEFLOW` is the according volume flow in ml/s.
 - `MASTERPASSWORD` can be any string, but i recommend a string of pure numbers, since the UI got a build in numpad window
-- `decoactivate` serves to control the decorators.
+- `SUPPRESS_ERROR` serves to control the decorators.
 I recommend setting this value to `False` while developing and to `True` while using the machine.
 If it's set to `True`, the additional lines from the decorator will be carried out, otherwise the decorator will just execute the function without extra steps.
 The decorators can log the executed function name and needed time `(logfunction)` and / or suppress the Exception Error and log it instead `(logerror)`.
 This is quite handy when you want to run the machine without any restarts, but also keep track if anything goes wrong.

 Other existing values serve different functions (you can look them up in the code, if interested) and should never be changed.